at-import/breakpoint/README.markdown

 $breakpoint2: 30em
 // set min-width/max-width if both values are numbers
 $breakpoint3: 500px 700px
-// set min/max of feature if there are two numbers
+// set min/max of feature if there are two numbers and a feature
-$breakpoint4: 300px 700px 'height'
+$breakpoint4: 300px 700px height
 // if one value is a string, assume a feature/value pair
 $breakpoint5: min-width 700px
 $breakpoint6: max-width 700px